Freskoko/CycleTrafficWeather/INF161report.md

  - Open the folder "Project_Final_Henrik" in vscode
  - Click on the INF161project.py file
  - Run the python file
+ - (Running from terminal is not recommened, as paths may be wrong)

 **To run the website**
  - Open the folder "app" in vscode